Copley nursing home on nation's worst list to voluntarily close

 Fairlawn Rehab & Nursing Home, which is on a federal list of the nation's worst nursing homes, is voluntarily closing.

-Owners of the Copley nursing home, which was the subject of a front-page story in Sunday's newspaper outlining the quality-of-care issues that landed it on list, notified the Ohio Department of Health on Monday that it was voluntarily closing on Sept.
+Owners of the Copley nursing home notified the Ohio Department of Health on Monday that it is closing the facility on Sept.
 10. The state requires a 90-day notice of closure.

+Fairlawn Rehab was the subject of a front-page story in Sunday's newspaper outlining the quality-of-care issues that landed it on the list.

 Fairlawn Rehab — on Ridgewood Road at Cleveland-Massillon Road — is one of five Ohio nursing homes on a list of 88 federal “Special Focus Facilities” nationwide with the most serious history of quality of care issues.

-Phone calls and emails to owners of Hillstone and its sister company, Boulder Healthcare, have not been returned to the Beacon Journal.
-An official told the Columbus Dispatch that his companies acquire struggling facilities but shouldn’t be accountable for problems that were created before they bought the properties.
+State inspectors found problems big enough to threaten residents’ health — like untreated bedsores and unchecked or untreated diabetes — to slights and poor management that hurt resident dignity.
+The problems affected dozens of residents.

-Sam McCoy, senior vice president of elder rights for Direction Home Akron Canton Area Agency on Aging & Disabilities, said his organization has been fielding lots of complaints about Fairlawn Rehab for the past six to eight months.
+A team of state and local agency representativeshas already been assembled to help Fairlawn Rehab's approximately 64 residents look for new care, either in their private homes or at another facility, said Sam McCoy, senior vice president of elder rights for Direction Home Akron Canton Area Agency on Aging & Disabilities.

+In an email Tuesday afternoon, Paul Bergsten, who co-owns Hillstone and sister company Boulder Healthcare, said: "We had planned to move the operations to another operator.
+This did however fall through and the building’s landlord has decided to sell the building and the beds.
+This is not our option but we are complying with the landlord."

+Bergsten said "the residents at Fairlawn will be given choice as to their placement and we will handle this with the greatest of compassion for their wellbeing."

 "I say that because I know they are the owners and operators of many many other facilities in the state," he said.
 "It's frustrating to me that for all the reasons to get into the business, they're not willing to invest in the improvement of care."